mhewedy/vermin/README.md

 ```

 ### Manual installation:

-If you prefer to do manual installation then you need to follow the following steps:
+> It is recommended to use the method above to install vermin, However If you prefer to do manual installation then you need to follow these steps:

 1. Download the binary matching your OS from [release](https://github.com/mhewedy/vermin/releases/latest)
 2. create the following directory structure in your home dir:
 ```
-.vermin
+$HOME/.vermin
             ├── images
             └── vms
 ```
 3. Download [vermin private key](https://raw.githubusercontent.com/mhewedy/vermin/master/etc/keys/vermin_rsa) into `$HOME/.vermin/vermin_rsa`
+4. On windows, you need to add both `vermin.exe` and `vboxmanage.exe` into you PATH.

 ## Usage: